karrioapi/karrio-dashboard/docs/developer-guides/rest-api.md

 # REST API

+!!! caution
+    **This documentation is a for legacy version of the purplship-server (up to 2021.7).**

+    **Please visit [purplship.com/docs](https://purplship.com/docs) for the latest documentation.**

 ## The Multi-carrier Shipping API

 purplship shipping API is powered by REST.
 Rather than dealing with non-standardized, often poorly documented carrier webservices and arcane technologies such as SOAP. purplship proposes a unified and intuitive REST API compatible for all supported carriers services.